Did you know that many of our street trees are older than your grandparents?

 When walking to school, or in the playground, do you ever pick up acorns?
 They come from large oak trees found all around Canberra.

-Oaks, and other species such as Elms and Plain Trees, are not nativeAnimals and plants that live in, and are originally from, an area.
-The area could be large, like Australia, or it could be small, like a specific national park., and some were even planted over 100 years ago as part of Canberra’s urbanAreas of land that have been built on to create a city or town. forest.
+Oaks and other species like Elms and Plain Trees are not nativeAnimals and plants that live in, and are originally from, an area.
+The area could be large, like Australia, or it could be small, like a specific national park., even though some were planted over 100 years ago as part of Canberra’s urbanAreas of land that have been built on to create a city or town. forest.
 Although we now know it is better to plant nativeAnimals and plants that live in, and are originally from, an area.
 The area could be large, like Australia, or it could be small, like a specific national park. trees, introduced trees still help cool our city and provide habitatThe natural home or environment of a plant or animal. and food for nativeAnimals and plants that live in, and are originally from, an area.
 The area could be large, like Australia, or it could be small, like a specific national park. animals.

 Trees and urbanAreas of land that have been built on to create a city or town. development